ManzCreations/Marketing-Analytics-Platform/README.md

 ## Contact & Support

 Questions?
-Open an issue on GitHub or contact [your contact info].
+Open an issue on GitHub or contact stevenmanz063018@gmail.com.

 ---

 ## Acknowledgments

-Built for marketing data science interviews and real-world MMM applications.
+Built for marketing data science and real-world MMM applications.

 Inspired by:
 - Google's Meridian MMM